dumindagamage/House-Price-Analysis/README.md

 ## Ethical Considerations & Data Privacy
 Although this is a public dataset, ethical usage of data is paramount:
 * **Privacy:** The dataset contains property features and locations (Latitude/Longitude) but **no Personally Identifiable Information (PII)** regarding previous owners.
-* **Fairness:** We excluded variables that could introduce bias (e.g., zip codes were used for location value, not demographic profiling).
+* **Fairness:** We excluded variables that could introduce bias (e.g., zip codes were used for location value, not for any sort of demographic profiling).
 * **Usage:** Data is used strictly for educational and market analysis purposes, complying with Kaggle's open license terms.

 ## Dashboard Design - TODO